OpenEvalProject/evals/manuscripts/elife-49307/v1/manuscript.md

 These observations demonstrate that Cep290 is required during TZ assembly to recruit Dzip1 and Fam92, which in turn restrict Cep290 scaffolding to the proximal part of the TZ.

-## Dzip1 and Fam92 facilitate basal body docking to the plasma membrane in spermatocytes
+### Dzip1 and Fam92 facilitate basal body docking to the plasma membrane in spermatocytes

 Defects in BB anchoring to the plasma membrane in spermatocytes lead to aberrant growth of axonemal microtubules (Vieillard et al., 2016).
 We used the specific axonemal marker CG6652-GFP that only labels axonemal microtubules in flies (Figure 6—figure supplement 2C–D).
 With this marker, we observed aberrant growth of axonemal microtubules in spermatocytes, with graded severities increasing from fam921, dzip11 to cep2900153-G4 mutant flies (Figure 7A–B).
 30% of centrioles showed CG6652 extensions in fam921 testes, 34% in dzip11/Df and 76% in cep2900153-G4.
 More strikingly, whereas 68% of the centriole pairs present extensions from both centrioles in cep2900153-G4 spermatocytes, we observed that in fam921 testes, 96% of the centriole pairs present microtubule extensions on only one centriole.
 This asymmetric penetrance of the phenotype is related to centriole age.
 Indeed, among 24 centriole pairs for which mother and daughter identities could be unequivocally assigned, 19 daughter centrioles (79%) and only five mother centrioles (21%) were affected.
 As well, in dzip11/Df testes, among 40 centriole pairs, we found 30 daughter centrioles (75%) and 10 mother centrioles (25%) affected by the absence of Dzip1 (Figure 7A–B).

 ![Figure 7.](https://cdn.elifesciences.org/articles/49307/elife-49307-fig7-v1.jpg)

-**Figure 7.:** Drosophila spermatogenesis.(A) Confocal imaging of whole-mount testes showing aberrant extensions of axonemes labeled by CG6652-GFP in fam92 and 1, dzip11cep290 spermatocytes.
+**Figure 7.:** (A) Confocal imaging of whole-mount testes showing aberrant extensions of axonemes labeled by CG6652-GFP in fam921, dzip11 and cep2900153-G4 spermatocytes.
 Asterisks point to the centriole in each pair that can be unambiguously assigned as the daughter.
-Bar = 5 μm (0153-G4B) Quantifications of the penetrance of CG6652-GFP labeled aberrant axonemes.
+Bar = 5 μm (B) Quantifications of the penetrance of CG6652-GFP labeled aberrant axonemes.
 Schemes representing the different classes that were quantified in the table: (i) two centrioles of the pair are affected; (ii) only one centriole of the pair is affected, either the daughter* or the mother**.
 (C) EM analysis of cross and longitudinal sections of centrioles in spermatocytes.
-In dzip1, centriole docking is impaired with partial docking of the centriole (arrowhead) or docking to the plasma membrane of only one centriole of the pair (arrow).
+In dzip11, centriole docking is impaired with partial docking of the centriole (arrowhead) or docking to the plasma membrane of only one centriole of the pair (arrow).
 Centrioles present an altered/irregular cap, compared with control (asterisk).
-In 1fam92, undocked centrioles are also observed in spermatocytes and show irregular distal end (asterisk) or microtubules extending from the tip (arrow).
-(1D) Scheme of the consequences of dzip1 and fam92 loss of function on basal body and cilium assembly in Drosophila ciliated tissues.
+In fam921, undocked centrioles are also observed in spermatocytes and show irregular distal end (asterisk) or microtubules extending from the tip (arrow).
+(D) Scheme of the consequences of dzip1 and fam92 loss of function on basal body and cilium assembly in Drosophila ciliated tissues.
 Whereas basal body anchoring and TZ assembly is affected in male germ cells, only TZ and cilium assembly is affected in sensory cilia.
 In addition, Cep290-GFP is systematically expanded in dzip1 mutant and occasionally expanded in fam92 mutant chordotonal neurons.
 The scheme on the right summarizes the functional interactions observed between Dzip1, Cby, Fam92 and Cep290.
 Red arrows are inhibitory interactions and green arrows define positive interactions.

 We analyzed the ultrastructure of the centrioles and primary like cilium in the initial stages of elongation (Figure 7C).
 We observed irregular distal end (asterisk) of centrioles in dzip11 testes at young spermatocytes stages before docking (upper panel).
 Whereas centrioles dock in polar spermatocytes before reaching their full size in control testes, undocked centrioles were observed in dzip11.
 Either both centrioles of the pair were undocked or partially docked (n = 2, lower panel) (Figure 7C, arrowhead) or only one centriole of the pair, the mother, was docked (n = 3) (Figure 7C, arrow).
 These results show that Dzip1 is required to cap the centriole distal end and foster its anchoring to the plasma membrane.
 As well, we observed undocked centrioles in fam921 mutant spermatocytes, with irregular distal end (asterisk) or with microtubules extending from the distal end (Figure 7C, arrow), illustrating the role of Fam92 in controlling centriolar distal growth and docking to the plasma membrane.